Representatives from a Canadian province other than Québec or from a Canadian territory

 Claims adjuster (5a)

-Pass the pertaining to legal concepts and legislation in claims adjustment (pdf - 69 KB)This link will open in a new windowUpdated on April 20, 2017Integrate into practice the general principles of law applicable to damage insurance and the rules governing the activities of claims adjusters exam administered by the AMF.
+Pass the examination pertaining to legal concepts and legislation (pdf - 68 KB)This link will open in a new windowUpdated on April 20, 2017Integrate into practice the general principles of law applicable to damage insurance and the rules governing the activities of damage insurance representatives in claims adjustment administered by the AMF.

-Complete a 12-week probationary period, including 6 weeks in personal-lines damage insurance claims adjustment and 6 weeks in commercial-lines damage insurance claims adjustment.
+If required, successfully complete a 12-week probationary period, including 6 weeks in personal-lines damage insurance claims adjustment and 6 weeks in commercial-lines damage insurance claims adjustment (see Step 2 above).

 Authorizations issued elsewhere in Canada